rax-incubate/gcp-image-processing-example-app/Readme.md

 # Summary

-This article/tutorial in an experiment with AI services on GCP using a sample application.
-We will be doing the following :-
+This article/tutorial is an experiment with AI services on GCP using a sample application.
+We will be doing the following:-

- - Extract Text from a large array of comic strips.
-We will focus on [Calvin and Hobbes](https://en.wikipedia.org/wiki/Calvin_and_Hobbes) for this example but this could be any comic strip you have some images for.
+ - Extract text from a large set of comic strips.
+We will focus on [Calvin and Hobbes](https://en.wikipedia.org/wiki/Calvin_and_Hobbes) for this example, but this could be any comic strip collection of images.

- - Analyse syntax of the extracted text.
-In case of syntax, we mean words and use the automated parts of speech extraction in GCP's natural language processing
+ - Analyse the syntax of the extracted text.
+In the case of syntax, we mean words and use the automated parts of speech extraction in GCP's natural language processing.

- - Analyse sentiment of the extracted text using GCP's natural language processing
+ - Analyse the sentiment of the extracted text using GCP's natural language processing.

- - Build a basic but working web-interface to test and demo the working of these examples
+ - Build a basic but working web interface to test and demo the working of these examples.

  - Read the comics in the process.
 Why not?

- - Other areas of interest which maybe developed in the future include:
+ - Other areas of interest for the future include:
-  - Extract entities in text
+  - Extract entities in text.
-  - Detect faces in the images
+  - Detect faces in the images.

 From a design standpoint, we are also imposing some self-imposed technological constraints to test the powers of the Google Cloud Serverless platforms.
 The following are the design principles.

- - All code will be in implemented directly in Cloud Functions.
-We will use gen 2 which uses Cloud Run under the hood.
-Technically, that means, we can package this code into containers and run it on Cloud Run as well.
+ - All code will be implemented directly in Cloud Functions.
+We will use gen 2, which uses Cloud Run under the hood.
+Technically, that means we can package this code into containers and run it on Cloud Run.

  - Keep the application architecture simple and use separate functions for modular tasks.
-This effectively introduces a micro-services like design.
+This effectively introduces a micro-services-like design.

- - Use Pub/Sub as a message bus for the distributed and async processing
+ - Use Pub/Sub as a message bus for the distributed and async processing.

- - Use cloud Functions to service any web-frontend.
+ - Use cloud Functions to service any web frontend.
 We will skip using a load balancer for simplicity.
-Cloud functions already has an GCP managed load balancer and unless you are using custom domains, you don't need a load balancer.
+Cloud functions already have a GCP-managed load balancer, and unless you use custom domains, you don't need a load balancer.
 It is easy to front this with a load balancer.

- - File storage will be Google Cloud Storage (GCS)
+ - File storage will be Google Cloud Storage (GCS).

  - Relational data storage will be done using Big Query.
-We could have used Cloud SQL or Cloud Spanner but they were discarded in order to reduce overall cost.
+We could have used Cloud SQL or Cloud Spanner, but they were discarded to reduce overall cost.
 Big Query was by far the most cost-effective option.

 Here's the visual of the design we will implement:

 ![](design.png)

-At an high level,
+At a high level,
-  * Image data arrives in a GCP bucket
+  * Image data arrives in a GCP bucket.
-  * GCS Event processing is triggered to extract text from the image
+  * GCS Event processing is triggered to extract text from the image.
-  * Extracted text is sent to NLP for syntax processing in separate jobs
+  * Extracted text is sent to NLP for syntax processing in separate jobs.
-  * Extracted text is sent to NLP for sentiment processing in separate jobs
+  * Extracted text is sent to NLP for sentiment processing in separate jobs.
-  * All processed information are stored in a database by a data-writer job
+  * All processed information is stored in a database by a data-writer job.
-  * A separate job handles delete events
+  * A separate job handles deletion events.
-  * A very simple web based frontend shows the results and is used for demos
+  * A simple web-based frontend shows the results and is used for demos.

 # Implementation

 ## Pick/create a GCP project

-We assume this is done on an empty project without any specific restrictions. us-east1 is the region used but this could work in any region with those services.
+We assume this is done on an empty project without any specific restrictions. us-east1 is the region used, but this could work in any region with those services.

   * Authenticate to Google and make sure you have access to the Project.